intel/rsp-sw-toolkit-im-suite-alert-service/README.md

 # Intel® Inventory Suite rfid-alert-service
 [![license](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

-RFID Alert service provides the capabilities to monitor Intel® RSP Controller status and send alerts.
-Intel® RSP Controller status is updated periodically based on events sent through Heartbeat listener from EdgeX Core Data and alerts are generated when heartbeats are missed.
-Also, alert events are processed and posted to the REST endpoint specified.

-[Need more explanation for ASN]
+The RFID Alert Service generates and routes alerts for Intel® RSP Controller status, Advance Shipping Notices, and upstream service alerts.

+- *Intel® RSP Controller Status*: the service listens to EdgeX Core Data for controller heartbeats and, if it misses multiple consecutive heartbeats, it sends an alert.
+- *ASN Events*:
+    when enabled, the service verifies Advance Shipping Notices' products' statuses and sends alerts for any that aren't whitelisted.
+- *Upstream Alerts*:
+    the service processes incoming alerts from other services and posts them to a configured REST endpoint.

 # Depends on